 Just a few bats can eat thousands of insects in a single night, making them the perfect substitute for nasty pesticides.
 By eating everything from crop-pest beetles to annoying mosquitoes, bats help keep your garden and your family safe.
 Simply just having bats nearby actually can drive away some insects!

 "Artificial roosts" provide a perfect home where bats have lost natural habitat, or where they have moved into buildings.

-Artificial roosts may be attempted where there is a loss of natural habitat.
-Occasionally they are used to mitigate other unintended roosts, like people’s attics.
 When we talk about artificial bat roosts, most people think of bat houses.
 Believe it or not, artificial roosts for bat mitigation or management can be categorized into no less than seven groups!
-Other man-made roosts bats may be found in include Artificial Bark, Artificial Trees, Bridges, Culverts, Old Buildings, and even purposely built Artificial Caves!
+Bats may be found in Artificial Bark, Artificial Trees, Bridges, Culverts, Old Buildings, and even purposely built Artificial Caves!

 The Super Rocket Roost simulates a dead tree, allowing bats to enter into crevices found under an industrial-quality plastic shell.
-Two kinds of crevices are found the length of the roost, allowing bats to find just what they are looking for.
+Two kinds of crevices are found the extra long height of the roost, allowing bats to find just what they are looking for.
 It's a different look, easy to install, and should be successful in all but the hottest regions.

 DayRoost single chamber and DayLodge three chamber bat houses are totally functional, totally solid choices.
 The exterior is plywood, and the mounting is thru the roost eliminating any stress on the roof.
 The synthetic roof made from a slab of recycled plastic lumber lasting decades.
 The DayRoost is more suited to hang on buildings, while the larger mass of the DayLodge allows it to be successful on buildings and posts.
 Kits are available and very popular for DIYers and group activities!